Truist

 Banking company in the U.S.

 Truist Financial Corporation (/ˈtruːɪst/) is an American bank holding company headquartered in Charlotte, North Carolina.
 The company was formed in December 2019 as the result of the merger of BB&T (Branch Banking and Trust Company) and SunTrust.
 Its bank operates 1,928 branches in 15 states and Washington, D.C., offering consumer, commercial, and investment banking, securities brokerage, asset management, mortgage, and insurance products and services.
-It is on the list of largest banks in the United States by assets; as of May 2025, it is the tenth-largest bank, with $523 billion in assets.
+It is the tenth-largest bank in the United States, with $523 billion in assets.

 History

 History of BB&T

 In 1872, Alpheus Branch and Thomas Jefferson Hadley founded the Branch and Hadley merchant bank in their hometown of Wilson, North Carolina.
 After many transactions, mostly with local farmers, Branch bought out Hadley's shares in 1887 and renamed the company Branch and Company, Bankers.
 Also in 1887, the bank moved to its new headquarters on Nash Street in downtown Wilson, North Carolina.
 Two years later, Branch, his father-in-law Gen. Joshua Barnes, Hadley, and three other men secured a charter from the North Carolina General Assembly to operate the Wilson Banking and Trust Company.
 After many more name changes, the company finally settled on the name Branch Banking and Trust Company.
 Branch remained an active member of the company until his death in 1893.
 The 1903 Branch Banking and Trust Company Building at Wilson was listed on the National Register of Historic Places in 1978.

-BB&T sold Liberty Bonds during World War I and grew to have more than $4 million in assets by 1923.
+BB&T sold Liberty bonds during World War I and grew to have more than $4 million in assets by 1923.
 BB&T Insurance Services was added in 1922 and a mortgage division was added in 1923.
-Even though banks across the United States failed as a result of the 1929 Stock Market Crash, BB&T survived; it was the only one to do so in the town of Wilson.
+Even though banks across the United States failed as a result of the Wall Street crash of 1929, BB&T survived; it was the only one to do so in the town of Wilson.